 Learning the Language and Culture

 The easiest way to perfect your French is to make it the only language you speak!
 To get the most out of living as an expat, immerse yourself in the culture and live the way the French do.

-France has so many exciting things to offer, it can be an amazing place for an expat to live.
-But you have to prepare before you go.
+France has so many exciting things to offer, and it can be an amazing place for an expat to live.
+However, you have to be prepared before you go.
 The more preparation you do before you move, the less stressful the experience will be.